 - Drafting Deeds of Trust, including in relation to matrimonial disputes;

 - Variation of Trusts applications;

-- Construction and rectification of wills and trusts;
+- Advising on the construction and rectification of wills and trusts;

 - Advising on the taxation of estates, particularly in relation to inheritance tax planning.

-James has substantial experience in Property matters, and is regularly instructed on behalf of landlords in relation to residential and commercial property disputes.
-Recent experience includes:
+James has substantial experience in Property and property-related matters and is regularly instructed on behalf of landlords and trustees in relation to residential and commercial property disputes.

 James gained broad experience of Court of Protection matters during pupillage, especially during his time sitting with Georgia Bedworth, Naomi Winston and Richard Dew.
 He gained particular experience of: